Frank Porter Graham: Early government work

-In 1934, President Franklin Roosevelt appointed Graham as chairman of his Advisory Council on Economic Security, which made proposals that led to the Social Security Act the following year.
+In 1934, President Franklin D. Roosevelt appointed Graham as chairman of his Advisory Council on Economic Security, which made proposals that led to the Social Security Act the following year.
 At the same time, Graham served as vice chairman of the consumers board of the National Recovery Administration.

 He headed the Advisory Committee on Economic Conditions in the South which in 1938 drafted a report detailing the dire position of the region.
 Roosevelt issued the 15-chapter report, drawing public attention to what it deemed "the nation's number one economic problem".
 Immediately afterward, Graham helped establish the Southern Conference for Human Welfare (SCHW), an advocacy group that organized poverty relief efforts and promoted New Deal policies.
 Its first meeting was held in Birmingham, Alabama in November 1938, drawing together progressives from all across the South in "the most significant attempt by Southerners, up to that time, to introduce a far-reaching agenda of change".

 During World War II, Graham served as a member of the National War Labor Board from 1942 to 1945.
 More than any other member, he pressed the Board to address the concerns of African Americans seeking fair wages and equal treatment in the workplace.

-After Roosevelt's death, new President Harry Truman continued to utilize Graham, and appointed him to the President's Committee on Civil Rights in 1946.
+After Roosevelt's death, new President Harry S. Truman continued to utilize Graham, and appointed him to the President's Committee on Civil Rights in 1946.
 But in the following year, Graham was mentioned in hearings held by the House Committee Investigating Un-American Activities for his involvement with the SCHW, which was alleged to be a Communist front organization.
 Graham denied any Communist affiliation, but was tarnished by accusations of "pinkish" sympathies for years.

 During this time, Graham became involved with United Nations diplomatic work.
 In October 1947, President Truman appointed him to the UN commission arbitrating peace in the Indonesian National Revolution, a thorny affair that seemed to hold little chance for mediation.
 Still, the appointment of Graham, together with foreign counterparts of equal gravitas, displayed a clear determination for the peace talks to succeed, a situation recognized in The New York Times which praised "the high character of the Committee".
 Graham helped open direct negotiations between Indonesian and Dutch representatives at Batavia aboard USS Renville in December 1947.
 After his return, he was named adviser to the Secretary of State on Indonesian affairs.